careyjames/dns-scout/README.md

 Python 3.x
 Python Libraries:
 colorama: Required for color-coded console output.
-To install the necessary Python library, run: ''' pip install colorama
+To install the necessary Python library, run: '''pip install colorama

 Usage:
 Navigate to the directory where dns-scout.py is located and run: python3 dns-scout.py